Rhaqim/github-commit-tracker/README.md

 ## System Architecture

-The GitHub Commit Tracker system is designed with a modular architecture that includes the following components:
+The GitHub Commit Tracker system is designed with a modular, clean architecture pattern with a focus on separation of concerns and maintainability that includes the following components:

 ![System Architecture](architecture.jpg)